RaviSoji/plda/README.md

 python3.5 demo.py
 ```
 Training data is generated from 10 2D Gaussians.
 Colors of the points represent
- the model classifications of randomly generated points and (2) the contours
+ the model classifications of randomly generated test points.
+The contours
- depict the 95% confidence intervals (based on 300-900 points per class) of the
+ depict 95% confidence intervals (based on 300-900 points per class) of the
  labeled training data.
 Note that the data were generated with the same covariance
  because this is one of several import mode assumptions.